 Bettyhill is a fairly recent creation.
-The original village in the area was Farr, now a crofting settlement lying a mile east of Bettyhill beyond the sands of Farr Bay.
+The original village in the area was Farr, now a crofting settlement lying a mile north-east of Bettyhill beyond the sands of Farr Bay.
 What changed things was the coming of the Highland Clearances.

 Farr Church was built in 1774 and, to give an indication of the population of the area at the time, could accommodate 750 people.
 By 1882, clearance, emigration and splits in the church meant that the upper galleries could be removed leaving a much smaller capacity building.
 It was converted into a museum in the 1970s.
-Nearby is the seasonally open Tourist Information Centre.
+Nearby is the Tourist Information Centre.

 Making your way to the north then west from the main part of the village brings you to Bettyhill's now rather lonely pier, in the mouth of the River Naver and opposite a wide expanse of rock-backed dunes.
 In the early days of the village this formed an important fishing station.
 Today little but the pier itself remains, and even the name, Navermouth, no longer appears on Ordnance Survey maps.

 As you approach Bettyhill from the west you cross the River Naver via a striking metal and stone bridge built in 1977.
 At its eastern end a minor road heads south to the Ciolle an Borgie Cairns and the slight remains of the Achanlochy cleared township.